Best Bridging Loan Rates

 LTV Value Interest Per Month

-We typically use the open market value of a property to calculate the bridging loan LTV amount.
+We typically use the open market value of a property to determine the bridging loan LTV amount.
 However, these figures tend to be slightly higher than forced sales or 90-day valuations.

 Lender facility fee or arrangement fee